Thank you for joining us for the 2018 Montana Antiques Appraisal Fair!

 Step 3: Purchase tickets.
 No refunds will be made for cancellations.

-Note: General admission for spectators is $5 at the door.
+Note: General admission for spectators is $5 at the door, ages 5 and under are free.
 Appraisal tickets include general admission.

 What types of items can we bring to have appraised?